Chambers1447/site/docs/index.md

 Social links are down below, but I'm not very active currently.
 I do a lot of commits to GitHub, though.

+## CTFs and Write-Ups

+I do my best to document my process.
+If I have incomplete sections, I'm likely still working on it.
+I'll finish it!